Roy Grounds: Career

 Under a building committee chaired by the philanthropist Ken Myer, Grounds devoted the next twenty years of his life to the completion of the Arts Centre.
 His longest-serving architectural associates throughout this period were Alan Nelson, Fritz Suendermann, Lou Gerhardt and Allan Stillman.
 While the gallery was brought in on time and budget, the complicated Yarra River site for the Concert Hall and Theatre Complex resulted in building delays and criticism.
 Unlike the fate that befell Jørn Utzon on the Sydney Opera House project, Grounds managed to hold on to his commission from the Victorian Government despite tumult within his company in the late 1970s.
 Grounds showed Queen Elizabeth II the massive excavations shortly before his death.
 Much of the theatres' interior designs were completed by John Truscott after Grounds' death.

-One of his last designs was Hobart's iconic 18-story octagonal tower and Wrest Point Hotel Casino complex.
+One of his last designs was Hobart's 18-story octagonal tower and Wrest Point Hotel Casino complex.